nextauthjs/next-auth/www/docs/errors.md

 ## Server

-These erros are displayed on the terminal.
+These errors are displayed on the terminal.

 ### OAuth